skymethod/livewire-web/content/posts/buzzsprout-stats-visualized.md

 We thought it might be fun to graph this data in order to visualize trends over time.

+**Note:** if a Buzzsprout-hosted podcast uploads a video episode to Spotify, this episode will always be played directly from Spotify's servers, and Buzzsprout will no longer report any downloads for that episode.
+A decrease in apparent figures for Spotify may just mean that more episodes are using video on that platform.

 {{% subscribe %}}
 ---